kalindkaria/cs773-spring24-pa1/README.md

 - **Time taken:** How long did it take for the transmission.

-## Directory Structure
-Three folders - `task2a`, `task2b`, `task3a` and optionally `task3b`.
-Each of these directories should contain:

-1. sender.c
-2. receiver.c
-3. utils.c
-4. utils.h
-5. MakeFile
-6. Additional relevant files

-If the implementation for `task3a` and `task3b` is the same, put the code in the folder `task3a`.

-Your submission should be `zip` file with \<roll-number\>.zip.
-Only one team member should submit, else there will be penalties.

 ## Submission Checklist
 Your answers should be written in a new line below each bullet.